Music for the Wedding Liturgy

 Music before the Ceremony

-The organist is instructed to begin playing approximately twenty minutes before the ceremony is to begin.
-Couples may request special music at this point or leave it to the discretion of the organist.
+The organist or other instrumentalists are instructed to begin playing approximately twenty minutes before the ceremony is to begin.
+Couples may request special music at this point or leave it to the discretion of the musician.
 One or more vocal selections may be sung at this time.
 Music before the Ceremony or Prelude Music should serve to unite the thoughts of the assembly toward the sacrament which is about to take place; this is not the time to remind them of the period of romance and courtship which the couple has already experienced.
 Although the ceremony has not yet begun, we are gathering at the altar of God, in a sacred room where we encounter the “Divine”.
 To use music of a secular nature would be entirely inappropriate and is not allowed at St. Anthony.

 These are the ancient songs and hymns of the Hebrew Scriptures.
 The Church provides that some scriptural texts are more appropriate for some liturgies than for others.
 There is a list of those for whom good musical settings are available in the appendix.